Future progressions in RFID technology

 Blockchain has been indeed defined by The Economist ‘The Trust Machine’.
 (2015).

 COVID-19 Passport Identification enabled by blockchain

 A passport can be produced in several physical formats, from quality material to simple paper format.
-The unique identifier can be pre-produced and distributed to the distribution points for the passports in an electronical format.
+The unique identifier is pre-produced and distributed to the distribution points for the passports in an electronical format.
 At the distribution points – vaccination centres – the unique and encrypted identifier is ‘married’ or linked with the personal data and dates.
 All steps in the process are in fact an ‘event’ registered in the Blockchain.

-The principle in schematic form is shown here.
+The principle in schematic form is shown here:

 Find out more about RFID and Blockchain as a solution